Horologium Oscillatorium: Reception

 Initial reviews of Huygens's Horologium Oscillatorium in major research journals at the time were generally positive.
 An anonymous review in Journal de Sçavans (1674) praised the author of the book for his invention of the pendulum clock "which brings the greatest honor to our century because it is of utmost importance... for astronomy and for navigation" while also noting the elegant, but difficult, mathematics needed to fully understand the book.
-Another review in the Giornale de Letterati (1674) repeated many of the same points than the first one, with further elaboration on Huygens's trials at sea.
+Another review in the Giornale de' Letterati (1674) repeated many of the same points than the first one, with further elaboration on Huygens's trials at sea.
 The review in the Philosophical Transactions (1673) likewise praised the author for his invention but mentions other contributors to the clock design, such as William Neile, that in time would lead to a priority dispute.

 In addition to submitting his work for review, Huygens sent copies of his book to individuals throughout Europe, including statesmen such as Johan De Witt, and mathematicians such as Gilles de Roberval and Gregory of St. Vincent.
-Their appreciation of the text was due not exclusively on their ability to comprehend it fully, but rather as a recognition of Huygens’s intellectual standing, or of his gratitude or fraternity that such gift implied.
+Their appreciation of the text was due not exclusively on their ability to comprehend it fully but rather as a recognition of Huygens’s intellectual standing, or of his gratitude or fraternity that such gift implied.
 Thus, sending copies of the Horologium Oscillatorium worked in a manner similar to a gift of an actual clock, which Huygens had also sent to several people, including Louis XIV and the Grand Duke Ferdinand II.

 Mathematical style

 Huygens's mathematics in the Horologium Oscillatorium and elsewhere is best characterized as geometrical analysis of curves and of motions.
 It closely resembled classical Greek geometry in style, as Huygens preferred the works of classical authors, above all Archimedes.
 He was also proficient in the analytical geometry of Descartes and Fermat, and made use of it particularly in Parts III and IV of his book.
-With these tools, Huygens was quite capable of finding solutions to hard problems that today are solved using analytical methods, such as proving a uniqueness theorem for a class of differential equations, or extending approximation and inequalities techniques to the case of second order differentials.
+With these and other infinitesimal tools, Huygens was quite capable of finding solutions to hard problems that today are solved using mathematical analysis, such as proving a uniqueness theorem for a class of differential equations, or extending approximation and inequalities techniques to the case of second order differentials.

 Huygens's manner of presentation (i.e., clearly stated axioms, followed by propositions) also made an impression among contemporary mathematicians, including Newton, who studied the propositions on centrifugal force very closely and later acknowledged the influence of Horologium Oscillatorium on his own major work.
 Nonetheless, the Archimedean and geometrical style of Huygens's mathematics soon fell into disuse with the advent of the calculus, making it more difficult for subsequent generations to appreciate his work.